ohler55/ox/README.md

   <s>two</s>
 </h>
 ```
-Strings with characters not allowed in XML are base64 encoded amd will be
-converted back into a String when loaded.

 Ox supports circular references where attributes of one Object can refer to
 an Object that refers back to the first Object.
 When this option is used an